Boyfriend (Justin Bieber song): Composition

 "Boyfriend" is a R&B influenced track that lasts for two minutes and 52 seconds, which incorporates elements of acoustic music, hip hop, while still having club beats.
-The song was written in the key of B♭ minor and its tempo is 96 beats per minute.
-The song opens with Bieber using a lower-register and breathy vocals while rapping, "If I was your boyfriend, I’d never let you go/ I can take you places you ain’t never been before/Baby, take a chance or you’ll never ever know/ I got money in my hands that I’d really like to blow/ Swag, swag, swag on you/Chilling by the fire while we eatin’ fondue."
+The song was written in the key of B♭ minor with vocals spanning from A♭3 to D♭6 and its tempo is 97 beats per minute.
+The song opens with Bieber using a lower-register and breathy vocals while rapping, "If I was your boyfriend, I'd never let you go/ I can take you places you ain't never been before/Baby, take a chance or you'll never ever know/ I got money in my hands that I'd really like to blow/ Swag, swag, swag on you/Chilling by the fire while we eatin' fondue."
 As the chorus follows, he adopts a falsetto similar to Michael Jackson, and sings about being "everything you want".

-The instrumentation, produced by Posner and Levy, infuses hand claps and Pharrell Williams similar style beats, and, as noted by Pop Crush reviewer Amy Sciaretto, "is kept to a minimum, allowing The Biebs’ voice, which has strengthened and deepened as he matures and grows up, to shine and take center stage."
+The instrumentation, produced by Posner and Levy, infuses hand claps and Pharrell Williams similar style beats, and, as noted by Pop Crush reviewer Amy Sciaretto, "is kept to a minimum, allowing The Biebs' voice, which has strengthened and deepened as he matures and grows up, to shine and take center stage."
 Sciaretto also thought that "Boyfriend" is similar to Timberlake's song "Cry Me a River" (2002), while it was perceived by Robbie Daw of Idolator as a homage to the early 1990s.
 Jody Rosen of Rolling Stone dismissed the lyrical content, and summarized it as "Justin Has Actually Had Sexual Intercourse – But He Won't Harm Your Nine-Year-Old."
 Spin writer Marc Hogan said that the lyrics have references to several tracks, including Beyoncé's "Party" (2011), Britney Spears' "Till the World Ends" (2011), and Janet Jackson's "If" (1993).
 Andrew Hampp of Billboard said that "the club-ready beat and guitar-plucked chorus" recalls 'N Sync's final single "Girlfriend" (2002), and compared it to early songs by Justin Timberlake and Usher.
 Despite being influenced by Timberlake, Bieber strongly disapproved of the Timberlake comparison, stating in an interview on Mojo in the Morning: "That's crazy because our voices sound nothing alike.
 I mean, I'm not trying to sound like anyone.
 Saying I sound like someone else is not really a compliment".